Interview with Stanislav Pyadishev about visualization with Blender and YafaRay

 Since 2007 with Blender.
 About a month later I discovered Yafaray for myself.

-4 – Why Blender and YafaRay?
-Have you ever worked with any other software’s?
+4 – “ Why Blender and YafaRay?
+Have you ever worked with any other software”?

 Yes, I worked with 3dsmax and V-Ray.
 But switched to Blender due to high price for any version of 3dsmax and because Blender works much faster.
 One day I spent 3 hours modeling a wheelchair in Max, and its viewport was freezing constantly.
-Then I opened the same model in Blender and there was no any freezes.
+Then I opened the same model in Blender and there were no freezes.
 So I duplicated the wheelchair in the same scene and again saw no freezes.
 And again.
-After that I decided to start working completely in Blender.
+After that, I decided to start working completely in Blender.

-By force of habit I ignored Blender Internal and started searching for an external renderer.
-The main goal was to find easy, qualitative and open-source or at least free one, if possible.
-Also the question of cross-platform usage was very important for me at that moment, because I've just migrated from Windows to Linux.
+By force of habit, I ignored Blender Internal and started searching for an external renderer.
+The main goal was to find easy, qualitative, and open-source or at least free one, if possible.
+Also, the question of cross-platform usage was very important for me at that moment, because I've just migrated from Windows to Linux.
 The first one I've found was Indigo.
-It's a fantastic software and very easy to use, but the cost of this is slow rendering speed.
-Then Yafaray came out of the dark and its light filled up my desktop.
+It's fantastic software and very easy to use, but the cost of this is slow rendering speed.
+Then Yafaray came out of the dark and its light-filled up my desktop.
 I can't say that I understood it very well from the beginning.
-Actually, I'm still learning it, but for standalone pieces of furniture it was really fast to setup.
+Actually, I'm still learning it, but for standalone pieces of furniture, it was really fast to setup.

 They are all commercial.
 My job is to visualize the actual furniture made by our company.
 I have a couple of projects for myself, but there's nothing to show yet.

 Nothing special.
-At first I make geometry, then set up lighting, then adjust materials.
-Phases two and three can switch places, and in most cases I'm playing with mats first.
-What I can tell is that I never use the “Clay render” button in Yafaray, because it make all materials in the scene pure white and the materials in real world are never so bright.
+At first, I make the geometry, then set up lighting, then adjust materials.
+Phases two and three can switch places, and in most cases, I'm playing with mats first.
+What I can tell is that I never use the “Clay render” button in Yafaray, because it makes all materials in the scene pure white and the materials in the real-world are never so bright.
 So if you set up lighting using Clay Render and then apply mats, you could get disappointed, 'cause it turns out too dark.

-A slight post-production is always a good idea.
-Generally, I'm adjusting curves, balancing colors and washing out defects in GIMP.
+Slight post-production is always a good idea.
+Generally, I'm adjusting curves, balancing colors, and washing out defects in GIMP.
 When the picture needs DOF, I'm doing it in Yafaray directly, not on postpro stage.
-After that I may apply some effects like chromatic aberration or vignetting if needed.
+After that, I may apply some effects like a chromatic aberration or vignetting if needed.
 There's an individual approach in most cases, and what is good for one picture spoils the others.
-Here's an example of fast post-production workflow I did for the render done by matchias – http://www.yafaray.org/community/forum/viewtopic.php?f=6&t=3808&start=15.
+Here's an example of fast post-production workflow I did for the render done by matchias: http://www.yafaray.org/community/forum/viewtopic.php?f=6&t=3808&start=15.

-Well, I'm not good in that kind of stuff.
-But if it comes to giving an advice… They say “Devil is in the details” and I believe that.
-Try to be as precise as you can while modeling, setting up light and materials.
+Well, I'm not good at that kind of stuff.
+But if it comes to giving advice… They say “Devil is in the details” and I believe that.
+Try to be as precise as you can while modeling, setting up light, and materials.